A family of symmetric functions associated with Stirling permutations: Binary trees

 Define the \emph{Lyndon type} $\lyndonlambda(\Upsilon)$ of a normalized tree (colored or uncolored) $\Upsilon$ to be the (integer) partition whose parts are the block sizes of $\pi^{\lyn}(\Upsilon)$.
 For the tree $\Upsilon$ in Figure \ref{fig:coloredlyndontype}, we have $\lyndonlambda(\Upsilon)=(3,2,2,1)$.

 \begin{proposition} We have

 \end{proposition}

 \begin{proof} For a colored labeled binary tree $\Psi$ we define its \emph{content} $\mu(\Psi)$ to be the weak composition $\mu$ where $\mu(i)$ is the number of internal nodes of $\Psi$ that have color $i$.
 Let $\widetilde \Psi$ denote the underlying uncolored labeled binary tree of $\Psi$.
-Note that the comments above imply that for $\Upsilon \in \nor_n$, the generating function of colored Lyndon trees associated with $\Upsilon$ is
+Note that the comments above, together with the fact that